AnimeEffectsDevs/animeeffects.github.io/README.md

-## Guide
+## The AnimeEffects site

-This guide covers the necessary bits.
-As the project evolves, it will only become more comprehensive
+This has been built using Hugo and the Compose theme.